xmppjs/xmpp.js/README.md

 * [node-stringprep](http://github.com/node-xmpp/node-stringprep): for [icu](http://icu-project.org/)-based string normalization.

-Automatically building the optional library can be turned off by `npm config set optional false` or by setting the environmental variable `export NPM_CONFIG_OPTION=false`.
-For example on Heroku this is done through `heroku config:set NPM_CONFIG_OPTIONAL=false`.
+Automatically building the optional library can be turned off by `npm config set optional false` or by setting the environmental variable `export NPM_CONFIG_OPTIONAL=false`.
+On Heroku this is done through `heroku config:set NPM_CONFIG_OPTIONAL=false`, for example.

 ### Building XML Elements